darrenjs/wampcc/README.md

 **Building dependent libraries**

-*wampcc* requires the C libraries *libuv* and *jansson* have already been built and installed.
+*wampcc* requires that the C libraries *libuv* and *jansson* have already been built and installed.
 The location of these libraries must be provided during the *wampcc* source configuration step.

 **Obtaining the source**